Stem cell lineage survival as a noisy competition for niche access: Dynamics of tissue renewal and development

+To make quantitative predictions from the dynamics outlined above, we start by following the prevalence of a single lineage.
+Here, the action of the other lineages can be imposed as an average drift force that depends on the position of each cell of the lineage we follow.
+The equation accounting for the time evolution of the prevalence of lineage $c_n$, to be referred to as $\rho_n(z,t)$, in the continuum limit is:

+We refer to this reaction-diffusion equation \cite{Britton:1986, Grindrod:1996} as the SCB equations (see appendix, section 1B for details).
+The first term on the right hand-side is a drift term, accounting for the average push up movement at position $z$ due to random cellular proliferation at rate $k_d$ at lower levels, $\sim k_d z$.
+The second term is a diffusive term \cite{Gardiner:1983, VanKampen:2007} accounting for the random reallocations of cells, occurring at rate $k_r$.
+The third term is a proliferative term, accounting for the exponential proliferation of each cell of the lineage under study, at rate $k_d$.

+Considering initial conditions $t_0=0$, $\rho_n(z,0)$ a Gaussian centered on $n$ with $\sigma^2=1/2$ (a density representing a single cell at position $n$) and natural boundary conditions, the solution of equation (\ref{eq:FisherKPP}) can be approximated by (see appendix, section 1B, for details):

+Next, we sought to relate this lineage prevalence to the experimentally relevant quantity of long-term lineage survival, in other words, {\em how likely is it for a cell starting at a given position $n$ to take over the entire crypt?}.
+Although lineage fixation is a concept that only makes sense in the discrete lineage, we observed that lineage prevalence converges asymptotically towards a simple scaling form $\rho_n(\infty)$:

+which is a constant that does not depend on position $z$ or time $t$, but only on the starting position of the lineage.
+This argues that, on the long-term, lineages starting at different positions $n$ and $n'$ have well-defined relative prevalence, leading to the natural assumption that the long term lineage survival probability of lineage $c_n$ is proportional to this asymptotic lineage prevalence.
+This means that the probability of lineage survival, $p(c_n)$, can be expressed as:

-The above equation, which is a central result of the paper, predicts the probability that a cell starting at position $n$ will "win the competition" and colonize the whole one-dimensional system (see Appendix, section A4 for details).
+The above equation, which is a central result of the study, defines the probability that a cell starting at position $n$ will "win the competition" and colonize the whole one-dimensional system (see appendix, section 1 for details).

+In spite of the approximations outlined above, stochastic numerical simulations of the model system show excellent agreement with equation (\ref{eq:p(c_k)})(Fig. \ref{fig:Schema}e,f).
+We also note that although we have assumed here that positional rearrangements occur between two cells, more complex sources of positional noise $k_r$ can be considered (which can be mechanistically dependent or independent on $k_d$), and lead to the same qualitative results.
+These include, for instance, post-mitotic dispersal, as seen during the branching morphogenesis of the kidney uteric bud \cite{Packard:2013} and where daughter cells can travel long distances outside the epithelium post-division, or correlated "tectonic" movements of the epithelium, where cells could collectively reposition relative to the niche, as proposed during mammary or gut morphogenesis \cite{Scheele:2017, Guiu:2019} (see appendix, section 4 for details).